Predicting Geometric Errors and Failures in Additive Manufacturing: Experimental validation of the proposed methodology

-Finally, in reference to the benchmark models, detailed information on achieving the overall printability is presented in Tables \ref{tab:benchmark 1-printability}, \ref{tab:benchmark 2-printability} and \ref{tab:benchmark 3-printability}.
-Three different $k$ factors have been used to test the effect of the parameter on the overall printability score.
+Finally, in reference to the benchmark models, detailed information on achieving the overall printability score are presented in Tables \ref{tab:benchmark 1-printability}, \ref{tab:benchmark 2-printability} and \ref{tab:benchmark 3-printability}.
+Three different $k$ factors were used to test the effect of parameters on the overall printability score.
 The sensitivity factor $k=0.1$ leads to $(1-{P_G)}$=0.9900, $k=0.5$ to $(1-{P_G)}$=0.9508 and finally $k=0.9$ to $(1-{P_G)}$=$0.91288$ probabilities for successful printing.

-As shown in Tables \ref{tab:benchmark 1-printability}, \ref{tab:benchmark 2-printability}, \ref{tab:benchmark 3-printability} as the value of the part characteristic dimension becomes smaller than the corresponding $w_d(T,i)$ (Table \ref{tab:critical}), the probability of a successful print decreases.
-In the case of overhang geometries, dimension values that yield stresses lower than the critical $w_d(T,i)$ lead to a higher $(1-P_F)$ probability.
-In Fig. \ref{fig:Analysis} the results of the analysis performed to achieve the maximum stress values, for the three different overhang geometries, are presented.
-These new values will be used in conjunction with the critical $w_d(T,i)$ stress value that is determined experimentally in Section \ref{sec:overhangs}.
+As shown in Tables \ref{tab:benchmark 1-printability}, \ref{tab:benchmark 2-printability}, and \ref{tab:benchmark 3-printability}, as the value of the part characteristic dimension becomes smaller than the corresponding $w_d(T,i)$ (Table \ref{tab:critical}), the probability of a successful print decreases.
+In the case of overhang geometries, the dimension values that yield stresses lower than the critical $w_d(T,i)$ lead to a higher $(1-P_F)$ probability.

-All benchmark models were printed four times each.
-Benchmark 1, having the lowest printability score (mean printability score $\approx 3.17\%$, over different sensitivity $k$ values), had the most printing failures since the dimensions of half of the part characteristics are close to the corresponding $w_d(T,i)$ values.
-In 3 out of 4 manufactured models the pins with $D=2.5\,mm$ broke during depowdering while the thinner unsupported walls ($t=3.5mm$) are quite unstable.
-For benchmark 2 the same part characteristics for the smaller dimension have been printed successfully but are quite unstable.
-Finally, benchmark 3 did not present any particular problems and failures.
-These print results are consistent with the printability score estimation.
-The printed models are shown in Fig. \ref{fig:bench Print}.
+All the benchmark models were printed four times.
+Benchmark 1, with the lowest overall printability score (mean overall printability score $\approx 3.17\%$, over different sensitivity $k$ values), had the most printing failures because half of the part characteristic dimensions are close to the corresponding $w_d(T,i)$ values.
+In three out of four manufactured models the pins with $D=2.5\,mm$ broke during depowdering while the thinner unsupported walls ($t=3.5\,mm$) were quite unstable.
+For Benchmark 2 the same part characteristics for the smaller dimension value have been printed successfully but are quite unstable.
+Finally, Benchmark 3 does not present any particular problems or failures.
+These print results are consistent with the overall printability score estimation.
+The printed models are shown in Figure \ref{fig:bench Print}.

 The results of this section have shown that structural robustness for thin parts and overhangs is captured quite accurately by part characteristic probability function of the printability framework.
 Finally, the global probability function of the printability framework correctly characterizes the quality of the printed part based on the characteristics of the AM technology, the accuracy of the triangulated model and the application domain.